wasiflatifhussain/microservice-archi-ai-powered-fitness-application/activity-service/README.md

 Finally, the response is stored in the database.

 Process Flow:
-Activity Service: /api/activities/track -> Rabbit MQ Queue -> AI Service: listens to the queue -> fetches new entry -> calls Gemini API -> processes response -> Database
+Activity Service: /api/activities/track -> check with User service if user exists -> true: Add to database -> Add to Rabbit MQ Queue also -> AI Service: listens to the queue -> fetches new entry -> calls Gemini API -> processes response -> Database